oopanuga/oopanuga.github.io/_posts/2014-12-17-Test-Driven-Development.md

 }
 {% endhighlight %}

+### Run tests

-4. *Run tests*: Great it passes!
+Great it passes!

 But wait a moment, this way of passing a test is completely ridiculous.

 Ok...
 However, this is one of the keys of doing TDD: do the simplest possible thing to make a test pass, and then you just keep adding tests that will test more conditions.
 We're going to change the implementation of Compute, that for sure, but along the way, as we make these changes, we are going to write tests for it, and they're going to make sure that we're making the right changes, and that as we're adding things and adding features and reconstructing the code, we're not breaking anything.

-5. *Refactor code*:
+### Refactor code

 If we take a look at what we have so far, I´m quite happy.
-I like the naming and the classes involved so far.
-It is to early to do any other refactor.
-Let´s move on to another scenario.
+I like the naming and the classes involved.
+It is too early to do any other refactoring.
+Let´s move on to more scenarios.

+### Repeat

-6. *Repeat*: Now we have a running test, let´s get into speed and add more test cases.
+Now we have a running test, let´s get into speed and add more test cases.

- 1. Several reviews for a Restaurant:
+#### Several reviews for a Restaurant:

 {% highlight c# %}
 using System.Collections.Generic;